How to Pitch and Implement Collibra Data Marketplace

 The wasted productivity tax

-And that’s a common (too common) operational efficiency problem – one that’s easily avoided, by the way.
-Every extra hour spent hunting for the right dataset inflates project costs and erodes morale.
+Your highly paid analysts spend more time looking for data than analyzing it.
+That’s a common operational efficiency problem – one that’s easily avoided.
+Every extra hour spent hunting for the right dataset inflates project costs and erodes team morale.
+Over time, it burns out your best talent and delays key projects.

 The flawed decision tax